mleblebici/Security-Cheat-Sheets/Node.js Security Cheat Sheet.md

 app.use(helmet.noSniff());
 ```

-* __Content-Security-Policy:__ Content Security Policy is developed to reduce the risk of attacks like XSS.
+* __Content-Security-Policy:__ Content Security Policy is developed to reduce the risk of attacks like XSS and Clickjacking.
 Basically, it allows content from a whitelist you decide.
 Other contents from different sources are not accepted if Content-Security-Policy headers are set correctly.
 It has several directives each of which prohibits loading specific type of a content.
 These are connect-src, font-src, frame-src, img-src, media-src, object-src, script-src, style-src and default-src.
 These can be assigned to self, none, unsafe-inline or unsafe-eval.
 You can implement these settings in your application as follows:
 ```
 app.use(helmet.csp.policy({
 	defaultPolicy: {